Lewis & Clark Graduate School of Education & Counseling

 Marriage, Couple, and Family Therapy

 Family therapy is a distinct profession with its own history, theories, models, professional organizations, and journals.
 Family therapists are generalists in that we typically treat a wide variety of psychological, emotional, and relational problems.
 We work with individuals, couples, families, and community groups.
 The hallmark of family therapy is our systemic and social constructionist approaches, as well as our preferred inclusion of multiple people in the therapeutic process.
 Family therapists share the premise that human behavior occurs within family, social, and cultural contexts.
 We understand thoughts, feelings, and behaviors/interactions as interrelated across individual, family, community, societal, and global systems.
 This includes acknowledging individual psychological, physiological, and genetic factors as well as family and other relational patterns of interaction.
-Importance is placed on understanding how race, gender, social class, sexual orientation, abilities, language, country of origin, and other social identities/locations interconnect to maintain systems of power and privilege.
+Importance is placed on understanding how race, gender, social class, sexual orientation, abilities, language, country of origin, religion, and other social identities/locations interconnect to maintain systems of power and privilege.
 Family therapists are concerned with how these contextual factors influence well-being and are committed to challenging social structures that maintain individual and family problems.

 Accreditation and Licensure